spykelionel/connectr/frontend/README.md

-# SocialSphere Frontend
+# 🎪 CircusPrime Frontend

-A modern, cosmic-themed social networking application built with React, TypeScript, and Tailwind CSS.
+A vibrant, energetic, and playful social networking application built with React, TypeScript, and Tailwind CSS.
+Every interaction feels like part of an amazing circus performance!

 ## Features

-- 🌌 **Cosmic Theme**: Beautiful dark theme with cosmic gradients and glassmorphism effects
+- 🎭 **Circus-Themed Design**: Bold colors, playful animations, and engaging interactions
 - 🔐 **Authentication**: Login and registration with form validation
 - 👥 **Social Features**: Posts, comments, connections, and networks
 - 📱 **Responsive Design**: Mobile-first design with smooth animations